himanshu07Rai/SEM_V/DBMS/README.md

    * Attributes are further identified as key ( define uniqueness of entity ) and not key attributes
    * Primary key - Foreign key relationships are clearly defined
    * Has user friendly Attributes names
-   * Designed and developed independently from the DBMS.
+   * Designed an d developed independently from the DBMS.
      * Limitations or features of a particular DBMS is not considered
    * Bit more efforts required to enhance , in comparison to Conceptual Model
    * Data Modelling tools can be used to create logical data models.